coder/sail/site/content/docs/commands/rm.md

 +++

 ```
-NAME:
+Usage: sail rm [flags] <repo>

-	sail rm - Remove a sail container from the system.
+Remove a sail container from the system.

-USAGE:
-	sail rm [flags] <repo>

-DESCRIPTION:
 This command allows for removing a single container
 or all of the containers on a system with the -all flag.

-Flags:
+sail rm flags:
-	-all	Remove all sail containers.	(false)
+	--all	Remove all sail containers.	(false)
 ```

 The `rm` command lets you remove sail environments from your system.